AnkushSinghGandhi/super_trader_flask/app/analysis_service/README.md

 - `/get_all_instrument_identifiers`: Get all instrument identifiers of available stocks.
 - `/get_quote_details`: Get the details of a stock by instrument identifier.
 - `/option_dashboard`: Retrieve data for the Option Dashboard.

+## API Documentation

+Swagger API documentation is available at `/api/swagger.json` endpoint.
+You can use Swagger UI or any API client to explore and interact with the API endpoints.